dan-weaver/alext/src/pages/issues/economy.md

   community health workers, probation officers, home aides and the like
 * Develop more opportunities for people to receive digital skills training so that they can more easily adapt to our changing economy
-* Expand support for two-year technical training programs at community colleges and high-quality apprenticeships that prepare students with the skills to find good-paying jobs at a fraction of the cost of four-year colleges
+* Expand support for two-year technical training programs at community colleges and high-quality apprenticeships that prepare students with the skills to find well-paying jobs at a fraction of the cost of four-year colleges